SunXQlab/stMLnet/README.md

 * `calculate_signal_importance` contains the scripts to calculate the upstream signal pairs or signals importance in the multilay signal network of cell communication <br>
 * `visualize_cell_communication` contains the scripts to visualize cell-cell interations <br>

-Additional files and folders for reproducibility are found in another repository: stMLnet-AnalysisCode
+## Usage
+To learn how to use this tool, chek `Tutorial of stMLnet.Rmd`.
+Note that parameters in the demo are not default and will not work for new datasets.
+Please make sure to adjust parameters for your new dataset.

+## Examples and Reproducibility
+All the examples and the reproducibility codes for the plots in the paper could be found in the `stMLnet-AnalysisCode` repository which includes:

 * `apply_in_COVID19` contains the code to reproduce plots and detailed analysis of the COVID-19 ST dataset <br>
 * `apply_in_scGNM` contains the code to reproduce plots and detailed analysis for appling stMLnet on the scRNA-seq dataset <br>
 * `apply_in_simu` contains the code to reproduce the simulation study of stMLnet <br>
 * `apply_in_stBC` contains the code to reproduce plots and benchmarking of the breast cancer dataset <br>
 * `code` contains all functions of stMLnet to analysis cell-cell interactions <br>
-* `prior_knowledge/output` contains the prior knowledge databases <br>
+* `prior_knowledge` contains the code used for collection and integration of prior databases <br>

-## Usage
-To learn how to use this tool, chek `Tutorial of stMLnet.Rmd`.
-Note that hyperparameters in the demo are not default and will not work for new datasets（不确定参数这里是不是这样）.

-## Examples and Reproducibility
-All the examples and the reproducibility codes for the plots in the paper could be found in the stMLnet-AnalysisCode repository.

 ## Support and contribute
 If you have a question or noticed a problem, you can post an `issue`.